-13. Reasonable Accommodation
+12. Reasonable Accommodation

-- 13.1 The Employment Equality Acts require employers to take reasonable steps to accommodate the needs of employees and prospective employees with disabilities.
+- 12.1 The Employment Equality Acts require employers to take reasonable steps to accommodate the needs of employees and prospective employees with disabilities.
 Reasonable accommodation typically involves some modification to the tasks/structure of a job or workplace environment, which would enable such an employee to fully perform their work role and enjoy equal employment opportunities.
-An employer will make reasonable adjustments for teachers who have a disability, or who have acquired a disability, to have reasonable accommodation made to facilitate their return to work.
+An employer will make reasonable adjustments for SNAs who have a disability, or who have acquired a disability, to have reasonable accommodation made to facilitate their return to work.
 However, employers are not obliged to provide special treatment or facilities if the cost of doing so is excessive or disproportionate.
-The employer should explore in conjunction with the teacher and the OHS any appropriate enabling options, for example (these examples are not exhaustive): - Making reasonable adjustments to the school building and/or working space - Acquiring relevant equipment or modifying existing equipment - Partial Return to Work - Job Sharing subject to the provisions of the Job-Sharing Scheme
+The employer should explore in conjunction with the SNA and the OHS any appropriate enabling options, for example (these examples are not exhaustive): - Making reasonable adjustments to the school building and/or working space - Acquiring relevant equipment or modifying existing equipment

+• Job Sharing - subject to the provisions of the Job-Sharing Scheme

-14. Partial Return to Work (PRW)
+13. Return to Work